osrf-migration/srcsim-wiki/tutorials.md

 # Tutorials for Gazebo environment for the Space Robotics Challenge

-SRCSim is the software used by teams participating in the Space Robotics Challenge competition hosted by the Space Technology Mission Directorate (STMD) and NASA.

-We recommend following the tutorials in numerical order.
-At the end of these tutorials you will be familiar with Gazebo, ROS, and how to use SRCSim to participate in the challenge.
+These tutorials provide information about how to install and use the SRCSim software.
+Tutorials related to challenge tasks, such as the two qualification tasks, are minimal in nature.
+Each competitor is expected to solve these tasks using online resources such as the [ROS Wiki](wiki.ros.org).

 1. [System Setup](https://bitbucket.org/osrf/srcsim/wiki/system_setup)
     * A guide for configuring your personal PC and installing software for the challenge.